Income Protection Insurance or Permanent Health Insurance

 Income protection is designed to pay a monthly or annual income if you are unable to work due to illness or accident.

 It isn’t designed to replace your income if you are made redundant, with a few exceptions.

-Some might be able to include a redundancy cover that pays a claim for one to two years, but this is considerably more-costly.
+Some policies might be able to include redundancy cover paying a claim for one or two years, but this can be expensive.

 Most insurers offer short-term cover, where a single claim can last for up to 2 years, or long-term cover (which we call full IP) where a claim could be paid until the end of the term.

-It is a term product with means you arrange a policy to cover you for a set term or up to a given age, after which the policy ceases.
+Income protection cover is a term product, meaning you arrange a policy to cover you for a set term, or up to a given age, after which the policy ceases.

 During that time the insurer cannot cancel the cover because you have made multiple claims or change the terms due to changes to your health.

 If you have a good medical history there will usually be no medical exclusions.

 Any exclusions that were applied would be agreed by the insurer at application.